 Consumers today are aware that their digital footprints are visible to brands that they interact with, directly or indirectly.
-After the Facebook privacy problems, people are more aware of their data privacy rights.
-They also understand that today’, a customized shopping experience can only be delivered if they allow brands to capture their data.
+After multiple privacy scandals in the recent past, people are more aware of their data privacy rights.
+They also understand that today, a customized shopping experience can only be delivered if they allow brands to capture their data.
 So they happily give consent, allow mobile apps to access their personal data, accept ‘cookie’ policies, diligently fill out account information forms, rate shopping experience, provide feedback, share preferences and turn on their notifications.

 What is Real Personalization?